-OEM vs. Aftermarket: Parts and Warranties
+OEM VS. Aftermarket: Parts and Warranties

-For a long time now, people have assumed that the best quality parts come from that OEM—and the OEM isn't going to do anything to make them think differently.
+For a long time now, people have assumed that the best quality parts come from the OEM—and the OEM isn't going to do anything to make them think differently.
 They benefit from the misinformation surrounding the aftermarket.
 You've heard the stories, I'm sure, of junk metal being crammed into a box and shipped out to customers in desperate need of a repair, only to have the part break shortly after install.
 We've heard them, too.
 But as a supplier of quality aftermarket parts, we know that that's not the case everywhere any more.

 A warranty is one of those things you never want to need, but are always glad to have.
 Most OEMs give you a warranty on their parts, usually 6 months to a year.
 And that's fine.
 But wouldn't you rather have better?

 Our suppliers stand behind the quality of their products so much that in most cases the warranty on our parts is double that of the OEM.
 Not only does that give you peace of mind that what you're installing into your engine can handle anything you throw at it, but it also smashes those images of aftermarket suppliers who sell terrible parts with no warranty just to save a few bucks.

 Even more than that, our warranties transfer to shops across the country, so you don't have to worry about being stuck on the side of the road or out in a field somewhere, unable to get a replacement part that should be covered under your warranty.
 We've got your back!

 The OEM stands on its reputation for quality.
 But any more, that's really the only edge they have over quality aftermarket suppliers—their name.
 We will admit that some aftermarket suppliers out there do not sell quality parts.
 You have to be careful who you order from.
 We've ordered those parts ourselves, just to test the quality, and we decided right away that we would never sell such an inferior product to our customers.